asayers/lastpass-importer/README.md

 LastPass works great in the browser, but sometimes you want to be able securely store information and access it offline.
 Pass stores its records in GPG-encrypted files on your local disk, which makes searching and organising them easy.
-You can even keep them under version control and sync them to other computers!
+You can even keep it all under version control and sync to other computers!
 The whole affair is pleasingly UNIX-y.

 Usage